fbpx

 Process mapping must include the inputs, existing steps of the process, and outputs to create a holistic view of the purpose and efficiency of the process.

-Business Process Mapping Symbols
+Business Process Mapping Notations

 The workflow must be clearly depicted along multiple paths, decision-based directions, or rework loops.
 The process can be depicted using a variety of symbols.